valkey-io/valkey-doc/docs/management/sentinel.md

 1. Use synchronous replication (and a proper consensus algorithm to run a replicated state machine).
 2. Use an eventually consistent system where different versions of the same object can be merged.

-Valkey (like it's predecessor Redis OSS) is currently not able to use any of the above systems, and using them is currently outside the development goals.
-However, there are proxies implementing solution "2" on top of Redis OSS stores such as SoundCloud [Roshi](https://github.com/soundcloud/roshi), or Netflix [Dynomite](https://github.com/Netflix/dynomite).
+Valkey (like it's predecessor Valkey OSS) is currently not able to use any of the above systems, and using them is currently outside the development goals.
+However, there are proxies implementing solution "2" on top of Valkey OSS stores such as SoundCloud [Roshi](https://github.com/soundcloud/roshi), or Netflix [Dynomite](https://github.com/Netflix/dynomite).

 Sentinel persistent state
 ---